ThomasMarangoni/altv-os-map-request/README.md

 - MLOs

 ## How to request a Map
 Make an issue on this repository, explaine what you are looking for and if I have time, I will make and publish them.
 You also can pledge some money on an issue, so I get something in return and maybe prefere it.
+I will always contain my own flavor to the maps.

+The issue should contain following infos:
+- type of map (race, dm, roleplay)
+- where it is placed (coordinates, description, picture on imgur)
+- theme (How the map should be themed)
+- description (A detailed description of the map whish)

 ## How to support me?
 There a variouse ways to support me: